-If you haven’t noticed already from my Instagram, I love Laguna Beach!
-I’ve been living in California for almost three years, and Laguna Beach is one of my favorite areas.
+Laguna Beach became my absolute favorite place when I first moved to Orange County, California.
+If you didn’t already notice from my Instagram, I absolutely love Laguna Beach!
 It’s a cute little beach town with gorgeous beaches, unique greenery, tons of cute little boutique stores, and lots of things to do.

 During my adventures, I always try to find cheap or free things to do, and I have compiled a list of Laguna Beach activities that you can do for free.
 These things are an absolute must for anyone visiting Laguna Beach!